MaSe69/dssb/md/10_Python/pandas_50_rows.md

 ---

-# Operations on Rows
+# Main Operations on Rows

-In this section, we explore operations on the rows.
-This includes adding, sorting and deleting (filtering) rows in a table of fixed column sructure.
+- Get a sub-dataframe
+- Sort rows by
+    - A single column
+    - Multiple columns
+- Adding rows
+    - Append at the end
+    - Append a row with sums
+    - Add many rows
+- Deleting rows
+- Modifying rows

-## Operate only on selected columns
+## General comments on rows in Pandas

-You can address a row with the (unique) name of its index in square brackets directly after the dataframe variable **and** the key word "loc"
+You can address a row with the (unique) name of its index in square brackets directly after the dataframe variable **and** the key word "loc" - in semantic coding:

 >
     df.loc["index"]